awsdocs/amazon-connect-admin-guide/doc_source/set-contact-attributes.md

 + Stores key\-value pairs as contact attributes\.
 + Contact attributes are accessible by other areas of Amazon Connect, such as the CTRs\.

-  For more information about how to use contact attributes, see [Use Amazon Connect Contact Attributes](connect-contact-attributes.md)\.
+  For more information about how to use contact attributes, see [Use Amazon Connect contact attributes](connect-contact-attributes.md)\.

 ## Properties<a name="set-contact-attributes-properties"></a>